stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/preparing-pac-env/pipeline-as-code-env.md

 1. You should have SAAP Cluster Admin role on the cluster.
 2. `tekton-pipeline` SCC (Service Cluster Configurations) and Tekton Pipeline ClusterRole should already be deployed in the SAAP cluster.
 3. Multi-Tenant Operator (MTO).
 4. You have a pre-configured infrastructure repository.
-(If not, follow [this tutorial](TODO: Add link to tutorial))
+If you already configured it, follow [this tutorial](../../tutorials/01-configure-infra-gitops-config/configure-infra-gitops-repo.md)

 # Deploying Service Account and RoleBinding